SMSOSS/ict_notes/notes/grouped/13-Secondary_Storage_Devices.md

 ### Hard Drive ###
 - How does it work?
-    - Platters that sotres data in 0/1
+    - Platters that stores data in 0/1  (Binary Style)
-        - Platters only rotate on way , not both ways
+        - Platters only rotate one way , not both ways
-    - Read/write hard that looks like a little triangle
+    - Read/write hand that looks like a little triangle
     - Access arm that holds the read-write head in place
     - The disk like things spins to sllow platters to get read by read/write head
 - Usual speed: